What's the Problem?

 Do I Have a Can-Am Ryker Lawsuit?

-The Products Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Can-Am Ryker Lawsuits.
+The Products Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Can-Am Ryker Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 If you or another loved one was harmed by a recalled Can-Am motorcycle, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.